 The key to creating a website that converts is making sure it solves the pain point of every visitor segment and allows them to easily access the information they are looking for.
 But in the online world, multitudes of things and co wrong unnoticed: there might be a tiny element that puts visitors off, your checkout process may be too long, your website’s navigation may be creating friction, and so on.

 Visitor behavior analysis helps you discover such leaks in your website’s purchase funnel and enable you to unearth insights by studying your visitor’s own experiences.
-These insights equip you with data that enable you to build a website that takes visitors from one stage of the funnel to the other with minimum effort on their part, thereby delivering stellar website experience.
+These insights equip you with data that enable you to build a website that takes visitors from one stage of the funnel to the other with minimum effort on their part, thereby delivering a stellar website experience.

 You may have the world’s best products and services at the most justifiable rates.
 You may also have the best-written content up on your website.
 But, you may still be struggling with low conversions.
 The reason may be many, but the most likely cause for it can be that while you do have the best-written content about the products and services, they are placed in sections where visitor attention is rarely directed.